oluwatobimeduoye1/Breaking-a-Monolithic-Application-into-Microservices-/README.md

 To enhance scalability, agility, and deployment efficiency, the goal of this project is to refactor the monolithic architecture into a microservices-based architecture.
 This shift will enable the independent development, deployment, and scaling of each core service, ultimately improving system resilience, team productivity, and time-to-market.
 In this project we would leverage AWS Copilot, Amazon ECS, Docker, and AWS Fargate to achieve this.

 ## Objectives
-In this Project, you will deploy a monolithic node.js application to a Docker container, then decouple the application into microservices without any downtime.
+In this Project, a monolithic node.js application will be deployed to a Docker container, then decouple the application into microservices without any downtime.
 The node.js application hosts a simple message board with threads and messages between users.